 The Practice U Lifestyle Is Brain Food That Feeds My Mind and Medicates My Soul

 Life Lesson #2 of 5 is the tagline on our apparel “Master a Higher Degree of Self”.
 To Master a Higher Degree of Self means I have to Practice Up my quality of thinking, pay attention to the details, and how I present myself consistently.
-My quality of thinking is a difference maker.
-It can be mentally appealing and/or mentally sexy in the minds of a listener, because it has nothing to do with my looks, my body, my talent or my success.
+The details of my quality of thinking is a difference maker.
+It can be mentally appealing and sexy to the minds of a listener.
+Fortunately, this appeal has nothing to do with my looks, my body, my talent or my success.
 It has everything to do with my level of mental intelligence, emotional maturity, and Spiritual relationship based on Bible Scriptures, not a philosophy or my opinions rooted in "I feel like".
 This type of work is special, because the Scriptures controls the mind, and the mind controls the body.
 To Master a Higher Degree of Self requires all of the above plus critical thinking.
 Critical thinking is knowing the "how and why".

-To Practice Up means we have to be challenged where we are weak and need to clean up.
-To get through the challenge or my refusal to change, I'll need some guidance and surround myself with wise, caring, educated, and/or disciplinarian types of people who don't tolerate foolishness.
-Such people can help me to look at myself first, look at my work ethic, move my thinking from complaining about everything to working towards the solution, moving me from blaming people to looking at where I can improve, moving me from no skill to enrolling in school and graduating from school with new skills.
-At some point, I have to confess in order to Master a Higher Degree of Self, I have to Practice Up my quality of thinking.
+To Practice Up also means we must be challenged where we are weak.
+All of us have areas in our life we need to clean up.
+To get through the challenge or my reluctance to change, I'll need some guidance and surround myself with wise, caring, educated, and/or disciplinarian types of people who won't tolerate my foolishness.
+Such people can help me to look at myself and my work ethic, move my thinking from complaining about everything to working towards the solution, moving me from blaming people to looking at where I can improve, moving me from no skill to enrolling in school and graduating from school with new skills.
+At some point, I have to confess in order to Master a Higher Degree of Self, I have to Practice Up my quality of thinking and recognize the details.

 At Practice U, we encourage you, for the benefit of you to take time to complete this homework assignment because health and fitness is another part of the Practice U Lifestyle.
 Step 1, Go to Google and place in the search box the following: (1) Food that prevent high blood pressure (2) Food that prevent high cholesterol (3) Food that prevent cancer, and (4) Food that prevent sugar diabetes.
 Next Google, "What are unhealthy processed food?" and "What are unhealthy ultra processed food?"
 Take notes then move to the next step.
 Step 2, Read the "Nutrition Facts" on the back of ALL packaged food, can food, especially the stuff we love to eat from the grocery store, corner liquor stores, and fast food chains.
 Now go to the final step.
 Step 3Go to Google and input (1) How much saturated fat per day, (2) trans fat per day, (3) cholesterol per day, (3) sodium per day, (4) carbohydrates per day, (5) sugar per day.